Embryo is a windows/linux/mac “OpenGL 4.50 3D engine” written from scratch in C++.

 It is quiet a basic one, but here are its features :

 - .stl & .off mesh files / models support

 - Basic keyboard & mouse control support

-If you checkout the code (you crazy), you’ll see that there are quiet a few others features on the ramp such as a real Scene management, multiple cameras system, other model supports (mainly obj for now, it is already written in another project of mine).
+If you checkout the code (you crazy), you’ll see that there are quiet a few others features on the ramp such as a real Scene management, multiple cameras system, etc.

 Here you’ll find what remains of my gamemakers games after countless ammount of hard drive failures.
 It’s not very exciting but it somehow hold some sentimental values.

 You’ll find a clone of the arcade shooter 1945.
 Along with “Click the clown” game, in wich you … click a clown … to make it bounce … Yeah !

 Download Links :

 Maze - Android Game -